Dense breasts are common and may need a 3D mammogram for more effective breast cancer screening.

 3D mammograms more effective for dense breasts

 “Tomosynthesis, or 3D mammography, is a simple but state-of-the-art test in which consecutive images are taken from different angles across the breast to essentially create a 3D ‘slice’ image.
 It’s very effective in finding abnormalities within breast tissue,” Michele said.
 “At this time the recommendation is women with dense breasts do not need additional testing if there are no issues, unless they are in the high-risk category — meaning they have a family history of breast cancer, a gene mutation or other factors deemed high risk.”

-“3D mammograms also help radiologists detect smaller breast cancers, aiding in diagnosing at an earlier stage — which often leads to a better prognosis and survival,” Dr. Callahan said.
-“And a final reason 3D mammograms are recommended is women are less likely to be called back for a second diagnostic mammogram.”
+3D mammograms also help radiologists detect smaller breast cancers, aiding in diagnosing at an earlier stage — which often leads to a better prognosis and survival, and a final reason 3D mammograms are recommended is women are less likely to be called back for a second diagnostic mammogram.

 Whether or not you have dense breasts, there are things you can do to lower your cancer risk: